virverani/portfolio/README.md

-# portfolio
+# Portfolio
-This repository has examples of reports and queries.
+Here you can find some examples of PowerBI reports and SQL queries I have created.
+All of them are based on dummy datasets created with OpenAI.